 Some people recommend using vinegar, citric acid, or cheaper, alternative products.
 I wouldn’t take that risk because high-quality cleaning and descaling products are affordable.
 Mainly when talking about such a pricey home appliance.

 Good alternatives the Technivorm Moccamaster

-Examining the most important features of the best coffeemakers, we picked some good alternatives for the Moccamaster.
+Examining the most important features of the best automatic pour over coffee makers, we picked some good alternatives for the Moccamaster.

 With a minimal set of features and high quality, the OXO Brew Coffeemaker is as simple as the Moccamaster.
 In contrast, it has a lower price; it’s SCA-certified, has a thermal carafe, and can brew single-servings.

-It has the same cons as the Moccamaster, and it isn’t handmade, neither is it as durable as the Dutch legend.
+It has the same cons as the Moccamaster, and it isn’t handmade, nor is it as durable as the Dutch legend.
 However, it isn’t a cheap coffeemaker, and it’s a reliable alternative.